in ,

 Dog Friendly Things To Do

-Cardiff offers a wealth of activities that both you and your furry companion can enjoy together.
-From boat rides to open-air museums.
-Here are some of the best dog friendly things to do in and around Cardiff:
+Cardiff has a lot to offer you and your fur babies—from boat rides to open-air museums.
+Here are the best dog friendly things to do in and around Cardiff:

 St Fagans: This open-air museum in the outskirts of Cardiff offers a glimpse into Wales’ past with over 40 historic buildings.
 And the best part?
 It’s FREE!